sanketd11/dataviscourse-pr-US-VISA-Applications-Visualization/README.md

 There's one Feedback exercise Pdf which explains what we learnt from the feedback which we got from the other team and most importantly TA as well.

+---***NOTE :- WE HAVE IMPLEMENTED SCROLLYTELLING BY MANIPULATING LOCATION OF SCROLL BAR IN THE BROWSER WINDOW.
+PLEASE ADJUST THE BROWSER WINDOW ACCORDINGLY.
+PLEASE SCROLL A LITTLE INITIAL TO START.

 The link for Project Website :https://sanketd11.github.io/dataviscourse-pr-US-VISA-Applications-Visualization